Chefs Notes

 7:24 pm - Sauce It

-At 7:24 pm I added in about 1/4 cup of pesto.
-Again, this was pesto that I had made a few days ago and had in the fridge.
-You can make it from scratch (link at the top of the post) or you can buy it.
+At 7:24 pm, I added about ¼ cup of pesto.
+Again, this was pesto that I made a few days ago and put in the fridge.
+You can make it from scratch (link at the top of the post), or you can buy it.
 I prefer to make it because it tastes better and has no preservatives and stabilizers.
-But, if you want to save some time you can go that route.
-Once I added in the pesto I let it cook for about a minute before adding in the cream.
+But, if you want to save some time, you can go that route.
+Once I added in the pesto, I let it cook for about a minute before adding in the cream.

 7:26 pm - Spinach